How to Reserve:

 Your confirmation will be sent by email, along with the meeting point and important details concerning the tour.
 When a date is marked as FULL we unfortunately cannot accomodate further requests.
 Please note ticket pricing below.

 WalkBeirut started offering tours in April 2009.
 Our concept remains simple: get to know Beirut by foot.
-We believe our city can be best explained through story-telling, and we've come up with a walking route that is pedestrian-friendly and brings you to neighborhoods we think are critical in grasping Beirut's diverse history.
+We believe our city is best explained through storytelling, and we've come up with a walking route that is pedestrian-friendly and brings you to neighborhoods we think are critical in grasping Beirut's diverse history.

-Roughly 4 hours long, the tour includes a break (in an area surrounded by cafes), as well as plenty of places to sit and rest while we introduce you to Beirut.
+Roughly four hours long, the tour includes plenty of places to sit and rest while we introduce you to Beirut.

 If you're interested in purchasing WalkBeirut t-shirts (see photos below), include the request in your reservation and let us know:

 (3) color per shirt - white or gray